Medial Overload Syndrome covers a range of syndromes related to pain on the inside part of the elbow (medial epicondyle).

 • Can become chronic so early treatment is advised

-• Associated with golf due to the stress it places on the muscles, tendons and joints
+• Associated with golf due to the stress this sport places on the muscles, tendons and joints

 • Tendon damage might be considered as a muscle fracture (Lewis 2014), it takes six weeks of very low loading to repair.
-It should treated like such and any increase in loading should be incremental
+Any increase in loading should be incremental.

 • Stretching is Key